-Oppo N1 debuts with rotating 13-megapixel camera, 5.9-inch display and Cyanogen Inc. partnershipAlex Wagner - Deputy Managing Editor, News Desk
+Oppo N1 debuts with rotating 13-megapixel camera, 5.9-inch display and Cyanogen Inc. partnershipAlex Wagner - Editorial Director of News and Content

 Following weeks of teasers, Oppo today officially took the wraps off of its new flagship N1 smartphone at an event in Beijing.
 One of the first features that people will notice about the N1 is its rotating camera, which Oppo claims is the first to appear on a smartphone.
 The 13-megapixel camera can rotate 206 degrees and will lock at any angle, allowing users to set their lens at just the right point rather than having to try and maneuver the entire phone.
 The N1's camera also features a dual-LED flash, f/2.0 aperture, six physical lenses and a handful of scene modes.